 Down at the vast malecón esplanade, the grittier side of Veracruz springs to life.
 This is home to one of Mexico’s busiest ports and the 16th-century fort of San Juan de Ulua.
 In the distance, cranes unload cargo while at the shore, divers swoop into the sea seeking colorful shells.
 It’s the ideal spot to watch the sun sink into the Gulf of Mexico, preferably with an ice cream from Güero Güera, Veracruz’s finest, and loudest, purveyor of ice cream. - Souad Msallem

-Mexican border towns have far more to offer than their reputation would lead you to believe.
-Uncover the charms of Tijuana, Popotla, and Cuidad Juarez.
+Mexico's border regions have far more to offer than their violent reputation would lead you to believe.
+Former drug-war correspondent Joseph Furey shares the charms of Baja California, Sonora, and Coahuila.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote